kolenaIO/kolena/docs/advanced-usage/nesting-aggregate-metrics.md

 ### Statistical Significance

 When comparing models, Kolena highlights performance improvements and regressions that are likely to be statistically significant.
-These calculations take the number of samples into account.
+The number of samples being evaluated factors into these calculations.

 For nested metrics, certain fields like `N` in the above `PerClassMetrics` example are used as the population size for statistical significance calculations.
 To ensure that highlighted improvements and regressions in these nested metrics are statistically significant, populate this field for each class reported.
-In the above example, `N` could be populated with the number of images containing a certain class (good) or with the number of instances of that class across all images in the test case (better).
+In the above example, `N` can be populated with the number of images containing a certain class (good) or with the number of instances of that class across all images in the test case (better).

 For a full list of reserved field names for statistical significance calculations, see the API reference documentation for [`MetricsTestCase`][kolena.workflow.MetricsTestCase].